amnn/typed-geomlab-report/report.md

 \end{definition}

-This type theory is a good starting point for many reasons: It has a reasonably efficient inference algorithm which has been proven sound and complete w.r.t. the type system, the ability to specify polymorphic types affords a greater degree of flexibility, and given only a term, it is possible to infer its most general (principal) type.
-The last point is of particular importance to us because our underlying language was originally dynamically typed, so there is no facility in the syntax to provide type annotations.
+This type theory is a good starting point for many reasons: It has a reasonably efficient inference algorithm which has been proven sound and complete w.r.t. the type system, the ability to specify polymorphic types affords a greater degree of flexibility and, given only a term, it is possible to infer its most general (principal) type.
+The last point is of particular importance to us because our underlying language was originally dynamically-typed, so there is no facility in the syntax to provide type annotations.

 \subsection{Algorithm}\label{sec:hm-algorithm}

 A clear exposition of a type inference algorithm for HM, Algorithm $\mathcal{W}$, is given in\ \cite{damas1982principal}, where it is described as operating on $\lambda$ terms augmented with \texttt{let} bindings.
-Given a context $\Gamma$, and a term $t$, the algorithm returns a substitution $\mathbb{S}$ and type $\tau$ such that $\mathbb{S}(\Gamma)\vdash t:\tau$ is a principal deduction of $t$, if such a deduction exists (i.e. If $t$ is typable).
+Given a context $\Gamma$ and a term $t$, the algorithm returns a substitution $\mathbb{S}$ and type $\tau$ such that $\mathbb{S}(\Gamma)\vdash t:\tau$ is a principal deduction of $t$, if such a deduction exists (i.e. If $t$ is typable).

 As in\ \cite{damas1982principal}, we rely on Robinson's unification algorithm and the ability to produce the closure of a type w.r.t. a context.